kingsway1/tmux-tips-tricks/tmux-logging.md

 [https://github.com/tmux-plugins/tmux-logging]

-# Enabling a logging prompt in TMUX.
+# Enabling a logging prompt in TMUX

 ## Set up the location & format of the logs